NEHANITHASUGUMARAN/PROJECT-COEXISTENCEX/README.md

 # PROJECT-COEXISTENCEX
 🌿 Developed an end-to-end website addressing human–animal conflict, winning 1st place at the National Forest Hackathon 2025.
 Features include real-time incident reporting, dashboards for forest officers, AI-based conflict prediction, and community awareness tools for safe coexistence.

-🐘 Elephant Tracking and Alerting System
+🐘 Elephant Tracking and Alerting Systems
 📌 Overview

 The Elephant Tracking and Alerting System is an AI-powered wildlife monitoring solution developed to reduce human–elephant conflicts.
 It integrates GPS tracking, geofencing, real-time alerts, AI-based audio detection, and camera vision into a unified web platform.